Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Results

 \subsection{Three-cell experiments}

-We conclude with a three-cell configuration as a qualitative stress test of geometric complexity in the non-regularized regime with $\varepsilon_0=0$.
-The setup follows the two-cell case described in Methods Sec.~\ref{sec:methods:model}.
-Three circular cells are embedded in $\Omega_c$, share identical boundary conditions, and we use the same training protocol.
+We finally consider a three-cell configuration as a geometry stress test for multicellular remodelling in the non-regularized regime with $\varepsilon_0=0$.
+The setup follows the two-cell case described in Sec.~\ref{sec:methods:model}.
+Three circular cells are embedded in $\Omega_c$, share identical boundary conditions, and are trained with the same protocol.
+In this setting, the model must resolve several sharp pericellular transition layers together with a possible multicell interaction core, making the phase pattern more sensitive to sample allocation and training order than in the two-cell case.
 As before, we consider two representative separation regimes corresponding to weak coupling at long distances and strong coupling at short distances.
-We further assess the robustness of this stress test to the resampling cadence and UQ-proxy settings (Extended Data Figs.~\ref{fig:ed-three-eps0-period}--\ref{fig:ed-three-eps0-uqrho}).
+We further assess the robustness of this stress test to the resampling cadence and UQ-proxy settings (Supplementary Figs.~\ref{fig:ed-three-eps0-period} to \ref{fig:ed-three-eps0-uqrho}).